microsoft/ELL/docs/tutorials/Setting-up-your-Raspberry-Pi.md

 Avoid long and thin micro-USB cables because using them will often create a noticeable voltage drop and they may fail to provide sufficient power to the Raspberry Pi device.

 * **Operating system**.
-These tutorials work best with the Raspbian Jessie ([NOOBS](https://downloads.raspberrypi.org/NOOBS/images/NOOBS-2017-07-05/) or [image](https://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/)) operating system for Raspberry Pi devices.
-Do not use the Raspbian Stretch operating system for these tutorials.
+These tutorials prefer that the operating system running on your Pi is [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/) so if your Pi is running Jessie you will need to upgrade.
+If you really need to use Jessie for some reason see Troubleshooting below.

 * **Network**.
 You'll use a network  to download required software to the Pi and to transfer compiled ELL models from your computer to the Pi.
 Connect your Pi to your network, either over Wifi or with an Ethernet cable.